usnistgov/simprocesd/_sources/examples.md.txt

 # Examples

-All of the examples are part of the open source repo on GitHub: [examples/](https://github.com/usnistgov/simprocesd/tree/master/examples)
+All of the examples are part of the open source repository on GitHub: [examples/](https://github.com/usnistgov/simprocesd/tree/master/examples)

 Once you have simprocesd package installed and the source code downloaded you can run examples like so:
 ```